3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/set_the_iio_firmware_ip.md

     Then start the device.

-#### Set ip
+#### Set IP
-The method of changing ip by starting sd card is the same as starting and changing ip by qspi.
+The method of changing IP by starting sd card is the same as starting and changing IP by qspi.